A View from the Bridge: Television

 On 4 April 1966, ITV aired A View from the Bridge as its ITV Play of the Week, of which no copies survive.
 Vallone also played Eddie in this version.

 In 1986, the BBC aired a TV dramatisation of the play produced by Geoff Wilson.

 Opera

 Renzo Rossellini, the brother of film director Roberto Rossellini, was the first to adapt the play into an opera with his Uno sguardo dal ponte, which premiered at the Teatro dell'Opera di Roma in 1961.

-In 1999, another operatic version, with music by William Bolcom and a libretto by Arthur Miller, premiered at Lyric Opera of Chicago starring Kim Josephson as Eddie Carbone.
+In 1999, another operatic version, with music by William Bolcom and a libretto by Arnold Weinstein and Arthur Miller, premiered at Lyric Opera of Chicago starring Kim Josephson as Eddie Carbone.
 The work was performed subsequently at the Metropolitan Opera in 2002, again at the Washington National Opera in 2007, and by Vertical Player Repertory Opera in 2009, starring William Browning as Eddie.
 The opera was first performed in Europe at Theater Hagen in 2003 in German translation.
 The first English (original) language version produced in Europe opened at the Teatro dell'Opera di Roma in Rome on January 18, 2011.